eonarheim/eonarheim.github.io/docs/animation.md

 <pre>animation.setScale(scale: number)</pre>
 -----------

-Set the scale fo teh animation by an amount (setting this to 2, would double the size of the animation).
+Set the scale of the animation by an amount (for example, setting this to 2 would double the size of the animation).

 <pre>animation.reset()</pre>